abhishek2x/Automated-Portfolio-Generator/README.md

     ✨ VIT FOLDER ✨
 </h1>

-**VIT FOLDER a service which allows you to create your portfolio in easiest way possible.** It as a Progressive Web Application, build in _React Js_.
+**VIT FOLDER a service that allows you to create your portfolio in the easiest way possible**.
+It is a Progressive Web Application, build in _React Js_.

 <div align="center">